donmccurdy/glTF-Transform/docs/INDEX.md

 - `@gltf-transform/cli`: Command-line interface to apply any available transform to a glTF file.
 - `@gltf-transform/*`: Growing collection of transforms, written using the core API, that modify glTF files.

+## Limitations

+While the aim of this project is to support the complete glTF 2.0 format and most official extensions, several important features are missing at this stage.
+Support for all glTF 2.0 core features is planned for the 0.3 release.
+Support for the listed extensions is planned on a rolling basis.
+Extensions not listed below will be considered on a case-by-case basis, but are not currently planned.

+**Core:**

+- Cameras
+- Animation
+- Morph targets
+- Skinning

+**Extensions:**

+- KHR_lights_punctual
+- KHR_materials_pbrSpecularGlossiness
+- KHR_materials_unlit
+- KHR_materials_clearcoat
+- KHR_mesh_quantization
+- KHR_texture_transform
+- Custom extensions

 ## Getting started

 To learn how glTF-Transform works, or for an introduction to the glTF format, see [Concepts](/concepts.html).
 To get started with installation, or to begin using the scripting API or commandline interface, see [Scripting & CLI](/scripting.html).
 If you're interested in contributing to or customizing the project, see [Contributing](/contributing.html).